 Whether you’ve got a motorhome, travel trailer, or 5th wheel, it’s extremely important to understand how to minimize the possibility of a tire blowout and what to do if one should occur.
 But, why do RV tires blow out?

-Understanding our RV’s tires is one of the most important safety factors in RVing.
+Tire blowouts are more common on RVs than you may think, and there are a number of reasons why.
+Understanding your RV’s tires is one of the most important safety factors in RVing.
 Yet tires are among the most ignored features on many rigs.
-Especially if tires are relatively new, the tendency may be to set ’em and forget ’em.
+Especially if they’re relatively new, the tendency may be to set ’em and forget ’em.
 Unfortunately for many, this can be a costly mistake.

 Let’s get right into this very important topic.